Stars: 2.5 out of 5

 Another problem is that I can’t even visualize these characters.
 What does Rintaro look like?
 His only distinctive feature are his glasses that he likes to fiddle with.
 Same for Sayo.
 She could be any other Japanese high school student from the street and it wouldn’t make a difference.
 Or Akiba?
 Heck, the only character who gets a real description is Tiger the cat.
 Maybe that’s normal for Japanese novels.
 Maybe relying on common stereotypes is good enough for that audience.
 Me, it just left me rather bored.
 I felt like I was following a shadow play on the wall, where characters are blank cutouts.

 So all in all, it really wasn’t my cup of tea, even if it gave me a peak, of sorts, into the life of an insecure teenage boy living in a second hand book store somewhere in Japan.
 I wanted a bit more than that though, but it was probably just a matter of managing my expectations.

-PS.
-I received an advanced copy of this book via NetGalley in exchange for an honest review.
+PS: I received a free copy of this book from NetGalley in exchange for an honest review.